TalalNuman/nextock-visualizer/README.md

 Nextock Visualizer is a Next.js application for visualizing and analyzing stock price data.
 The application includes features for viewing data in table and chart formats, applying filters, and comparing stock metrics.

-## Live Demo

-You can view the live demo of the application here: [Nextock Visualizer Live Demo](https://your-live-link.com)

 ## Setup Instructions